zainabmelh/guide-articles/articles/Certificates/sift-through-text-with-regular-expressions/index.md

 ---
-title: "Sift through Text with Regular Expressions"
+title: Sift Through Text with Regular Expressions
-parent: "certificates-guide"
 ---
 `Regular expressions` are used to find certain words or patterns inside of strings.

 Regular expressions are usually surrounded by `/` symbols.